-In a typical septoplasty procedure, your surgeon will make an incision on one side of the inside your nose to access the septum.
+In a typical septoplasty procedure, your surgeon will make an incision on one side of the septum to access the cartilage.
 Then they will lift up the mucous membrane, which is the protective covering of the septum.
-Then the deviated septum is moved into the correct position.
-At this time, extra pieces of bone or cartilage are removed.
+Then, the deviated septum is moved into the correct position.
+At this time, bent pieces of bone or cartilage are removed.
 The last step is the repositioning of the mucous membrane.

 Book a Consultation

 To meet with our highly-skilled team to discuss your deviated septum symptoms at Sierra Nevada Ear Nose & Throat, please give us a call or schedule an appointment at one of our four locations.